itod/PEGKitMiniMathTutorial/README.md

 But we don't just want to parse input, we also want to compute a result.
 This can be accomplished in one of two ways:

 1. Specify a **parser delegate** object when creating your parser.
-Your parser delegate will receive callbacks as the parser matches input.
+Your parser delegate will receive callbacks as the parser matches input (like `-parser:didMatchAtom:`).
 1. Add **grammar actions** to your grammar.
 Grammar actions are small pieces of Objective-C source code embedded directly in a PEGKit grammar.

 In this tutorial, we'll use the second option: grammar actions.
 We'll start by adding an action to the `atom` rule: